 Focusing on but not confined to the great Greco-Roman corpus of myths, this course aims to examine the origins of mythologies and present them as they have been embodied in literary texts.
+For English majors only, this course satisfies the Ouachita Core requirement for CORE 2233: World Literature.
 Fall of odd-numbered years.

 4013.
-Special Methods In English.
+Special Methods in English.